ahuacate/pve-homelab/README.md

 Homelab focuses on everything related to your Home network and management, providing a range of PVE CT-based applications such as PiHole, UniFi-Controller, Guacamole, ddclient, and more.
 In addition, it offers an Easy Script Installer and Toolbox that automates many of the tasks, accompanied by step-by-step instructions.

-However, before you begin using Medialab, it's crucial to ensure that your network, hardware, and NAS setup meet the prerequisites outlined in our guide.
+However, before you begin using Homelab, it's crucial to ensure that your network, hardware, and NAS setup meet the prerequisites outlined in our guide.
 It's essential to read and follow this guide before proceeding.

 <h2>Prerequisites</h2>